Chitosan nanoparticles: Chitosan

 Chitosan is a polysaccharide that is derived from chitin that is composed of an alkaline deacetylated monomer of glucosamine and an acetylated monomor glucosamine and binding through β-1,4 glycosidic and hydrogen bonds.
 The benefit of chitosan comes from their reactive groups such as -OH and -NH_{2}.
 Various mechanisms for chitosan exist, and various isolation techniques can be issued for the fabrication of chitosan nanoparticles.

-Chitosan nanoparticle synthesis
+Synthesis

 There are various mechanisms for chitosan nanoparticle synthesis.
 These mechanisms include ionic gelation/polyelectrolyte complexation, emulsion droplet coalescence, emulsion solvent diffusion, reverse miscellisation, desolvation, emulsification cross-linking, nanoprecipitation, and spray-drying.

 Ionic gelation/polyelectrolyte complexation

 Ionic gelation/polyelectrolyte complexation involves converting cationic chitosan solution with anionic tripolyphosphate and collecting precipitate in the form of nanoparticles.